Sahith830/votingapp/README.md

 *disclaimer:
 Please Ignore the User Interface.
 I'm not so good at designing the interface.
+If you didn't find any buttons or the form is visible only half the screen please reduce the zoom ratio.
+For better Experience set the zoom ratio to 70 - 50 %

 *The Reasons why i used Django in this Project :
 1. It is Simple and easy to use